 Mentoring is an effective way to prevent at-risk youth from becoming involved in delinquency and also to help already delinquent youth change their lives for the better.
 Mentoring relationships have been shown to improve youth's self-esteem, behavior, and academic performance.
 For these reasons, OJJDP has long supported mentoring programs, with mentoring appropriations totaling more than $615 million from FY 2008 to FY 2014.

 Over the past five years, OJJDP has invested $15 million in mentoring research.
 Current OJJDP efforts include a 32-site demonstration program that is developing and testing models that incorporate advocacy and teaching roles for mentors.
-Additionally, OJJDP will be launching the National Mentoring Resource Center.
-This Center will allow for further outreach and application of evidence-based practices in mentoring.
+Additionally, OJJDP and MENTOR: The National Mentoring Partnership launched the National Mentoring Resource Center (NMRC) in January 2015.
+This comprehensive online resource provides mentoring tools and information, program and training materials, and technical assistance to help local programs and practitioners improve the quality and effectiveness of their mentoring efforts.
+See the press release associated with the launch.

 To access ratings and evaluations of juvenile justice programs, see OJJDP’s Model Programs Guide (MPG).
 Captured on MPG is information about youth prevention, intervention, and reentry programs, including programs that focus on mentoring efforts.